A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

-to $\PC_{(m_1,m_2)}(\{x| M_1\times_Y M_2|z\}).$ \end{Proposition} \begin{proof} This follows by combining the previous discussion with Lemma \ref{techfib_2}.
-Here it may help to note the comments at the beginning of the proof of Lemma \ref{mult}. \end{proof} Note that, in a situation in which we have two pairs of composable fibrant spans, say, and also, then the natural isomorphisms in Lemma \ref{techfib3} are compatible with those of Lemma \ref{def_chi}.
+to $\PC_{(m_1,m_2)}(\{x| M_1\times_Y M_2|z\}).$ \end{Proposition} \begin{proof} This follows by combining the previous discussion with Lemma \ref{techfib_2}. \end{proof} Note that, in a situation in which we have two pairs of composable fibrant spans, say, and also, then the natural isomorphisms in Lemma \ref{techfib3} are compatible with those of Lemma \ref{def_chi}.
 We leave it to the reader to write down the corresponding commutative diagram of natural transformations between profunctors.